-Planned litigation against the state and other cities is pending, including but not limited to lawsuits challenging: (1) Los Angeles's ban on the sale of "ultra compact handguns," (2) Sunnyvale's ban on magazines over ten rounds, and (3) California's "assault weapon" ban.
-Also amicus briefs in other important cases throughout the country are expected.
+Planned litigation against the state and other cities is pending, including but not limited to lawsuits challenging: (1) Los Angeles' ban on the sale of "ultra compact handguns;" and (2) California's "assault weapons" ban.
+Amicus briefs in other important cases throughout the country are also expected.

 II.
-REGULATORY MATTERS:
+REGULATORY MATTERS